-Lego is more popular than ever and its latest computer game is the biggest yet.
+Lego is more popular than ever and Dimensions is the biggest Lego game yet.
 Find out how much fun you can have mashing up so many worlds and characters in our Lego Dimensions review.
-See: Most anticipated games of 2016.

 Lego Dimensions review: Price and add-on packs

-Games are pretty expensive these days but at £74 (£69 on older consoles), Lego Dimensions does seem pretty steep – even if it is Lego.
-This is also for the 'Starter Pack' so it doesn't even bag you the entire game.
-It's available for Xbox 360, Xbox One, PS3, PS4 and Wii U.
+Games are pretty expensive these days but at launch its price of £74 (£69 on older consoles) seemed pretty steep - even if it is Lego.
+It's available much more cheaply now.

 That said, it's not like you simply get a disc and nothing else.
 The starter pack comes with a Toy Pad on which you place characters to play in the game.
 You get Batman, Gandalf, and Wyldstyle in the box and you can also place vehicles on it and the Batmobile is included.
 All of which you get to build from scratch.